Munyabelden/Rails_Capstone/README.md

 If you like this project feel free to give it a star
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Ruby on Rails team and Microverse
+I would like to thank the Ruby on Rails team and Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>